mtamc/generic-lens-modern-setup/README.md

 having an `id` lens that is not ambiguous with `Prelude.id`).
 I consider therefore OverloadedLabels to be the best current compromise.

 The same whitespace limitation is shared with `OverloadedRecordDot` which requires that `(.)` (composition operator) be surrounded by whitespace.
-Therefore, I suggest always enabling `OverloadedRecordDot` when using `generic-lens`.
+Therefore, I suggest always enabling `OverloadedRecordDot` when using `generic-lens` (unless you want partial record fields, which we'll get to).

 Here's what that looks like:

 ## Getters